 The new general exact result (\ref{25__}) proved by Theorem 1 indicates that the lower bound on the geometric quantum discord presented in \cite {Ran.Par:12} is attained on every two-qudit state.
 Moreover, this new exact result on the geometric quantum discord includes only as particular cases all the exact expressions known \cite {Dak.Ved.Bru:10, Ran.Par:12} for some particular mixed states.

-Note that, in contrast to the derivation of the lower bound in \cite{Ran.Par:12} via the generalized Gell-Mann representation, our derivation of the exact value (\ref{25__}) is based on the Pauli decomposition with respect to any operator basis (\ref{7__}) and the normalization coefficients in (\ref{25__}) are different from those argued in \cite{Ran.Par:12} and satisfy the general relations derived in \cite{Lou.Kul:21} and presented in short in Section 2.
+We note that, in contrast to the derivation of the lower bound in \cite {Ran.Par:12} via the Pauli decomposition with the generalized Gell-Mann operators, our derivation of the exact value (\ref{25__}) is based on the Pauli decomposition with respect to any operator basis of the from (\ref{7__} ).
+Also, the normalization coefficients in (\ref{25__}) are different from those in \cite{Ran.Par:12} and satisfy the general relations derived in \cite {Lou.Kul:21} and presented in short in Section 2.

-Specified for a two-qubit case $d_{1}=d_{2}=2,$ the exact general result (\ref{25__}) leads to the known formula for the two-qubit geometric quantum discord found in \cite{Dak.Ved.Bru:10}.

-Furthermore, our general result in Section 3 of \cite{Lou.Kuz.Han:24} on the singular values of the correlation matrix of an arbitrary pure two-qubit state, allow us to derive based on (\ref{25__}) the following expression for the geometric quantum discord of an arbitrary pure two-qubit state via its concurrence and negativity without the assumption on the specific form\footnote{For details, see Remark 1 in \cite{Lou.Kuz.Han:24}.} of a pure two-qubit state which is argued in \cite{Gir.Ade:11}.